 To use remarketing, you'll need to choose a campaign type that's supported.

 To use remarketing on the Display Network, choose "Display Network only" > "Marketing objectives" > "Drive action" > "Buy on your website" when you create your campaign.

 Search Network campaigns

 To use remarketing lists for search ads, choose "Search Network only – All features" as your campaign type when you create your campaign.
 If you have a 'Search Network only – Standard' or 'Search Network with Display Select – Standard' campaign, then you won't be able to add remarketing lists to your campaign.

 Add the Google Ads tag to your website or app

 To start using remarketing, set up an audience source for your website or apps.

-The remarketing tag snippets are small blocks of code that you get when you set up the Google Ads tag in Audience sources.
-When you have the snippets, you can then add them to your site.
+The remarketing tag snippets are small blocks of code that you get when you tag your site for remarketing in Audience sources.
+Once you have the snippets, you can add them to your site.
 For mobile apps, you can set up remarketing using an SDK to segment audiences within your app determined by the events that you set up.
 Learn more about dynamic remarketing for apps

 Getting started with remarketing lists